 I started by doing a simple sketch, keeping in mind the standards lengths I could purchase the scaffolding tubing and planks in to minimize waste material.

 This project is very simple to do, only taking a day or two together.
 First, cut the tubing to length with a hacksaw.

 Measure out any shelves that aren’t ‘off the shelve’ lengths.

 Cut the planks with a saw.

 (Optional) I cut V-groves into the small shelves to help them locate on the cross tubes.
-I set my mitre saw to a 45° bevel, engaged the depth stop and cut.
+I set my miter saw to a 45° bevel, engaged the depth stop, and cut.
 And then finished the cut with a hand saw.

 Sand and finish in your choice of vanish/stains/oils etc.

-I just sat the planks on the cross bars without fixings which works perfectly well.
-You could also drill some some holes and bolt them down…
+I just sat the planks on the crossbars without fixings which works perfectly well.
+You could also drill some holes and bolt them down…